 The Kanchenjunga Trek is a remarkable long remote trek into Nepal's most isolated areas of far-eastern Nepal.
 During the journey, you'll explore the area around Kanchenjunga, the second-highest mountain in Nepal and the third highest mountain in the world.
 This mystical mountain range lies on the border of Nepal and India (Sikkim).

 Unlike other trekking destinations such as Everest and Annapurna, the Kanchenjunga trekking route is less crowded and often considered the best off-beaten treks in Nepal.
-This thrilling trekking package combines both Kanchenjunga north and south base camp, so it is also called Kanchenjunga Circuit Trek or Kanchenjunga Base Camp (KBC) Trek.
+This thrilling trekking package combines both Kanchenjunga north and Kanchenjunga south base camp Trek, so it is also called Kanchenjunga Circuit Trek or Kanchenjunga Base Camp Trek.

 On the way to the north base camp, you come across seasonal settlements like Kambachen and Lhonak.
 One of the major highlights of this circuit trek is Kanchenjunga North Base Camp, also known as Pang Pema.
 The base camp rewards you with magical views of the massif Kanchenjunga range, Januu Himal, Chang Himal, and many other peaks covered with ice and snow.

 The off-beaten trekking route lies under the Kanchenjunga Conservation Area Project.
 The area hosts several endangered species such as blue sheep, snow leopard, black bear, red panda, etc. Enjoying an amazing panoramic sight of Kanchenjunga Glacier, Mera Peak, you will retrace your path back to Ghunsa.